royriojas/grunt-ez-frontend/README.md

       src: ['main.less', 'other.css'],
       dest: 'dist/main.css',
       options: {
+        userFunctions : {
+          //
+          // this function is going to be passed to the cLess task, which in turn
+          // will add this function to the tree parser
+          //
+          // Example:
+          //
+          // font-size : em-calc(16px);
+          //
+          // will result in
+          //
+          // font-size : 1em /* em-calc output*/;
+          //
+          // this custom function does the same as the postProcess
+          // replacement of 'em-calc' does.
+Only than using a custom less function
+          //
+          //
+          'em-calc' : function (less, unit /* is a less parsed value */) {
+            var number = unit.value;
+            if (!isNaN(number)) {
+              return lib.format('{0}em /* em-calc output*/', number / 16);
+            }
+            throw new Error("em-calc expects a number!");
+          }
+        },
         // overrides the specified in the global options for the ez-frontend multitask
         postProcess: function(content) {
           var regexEmCalc = /\bem-calc\((.*)\)/g;